microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 Contoso Supermarket are aware that as they navigate the complex landscape of edge computing, it is essential to protect their servers against threats while maintaining a comprehensive view of their security posture.
 Microsoft Defender for Servers emerges as a vital component, playing a pivotal role in protecting servers from threats and providing unparalleled visibility into their security landscape.

-Microsoft Defender for Servers ensures that Contoso Supermarket's Azure Arc-enabled servers remain resilient against a wide range of cyber threats.
+[Microsoft Defender for Servers](https://learn.microsoft.com/azure/defender-for-cloud/plan-defender-for-servers) ensures that Contoso's Azure Arc-enabled servers remain resilient against a wide range of cyber threats.
 With advanced threat protection, machine learning algorithms, and real-time security intelligence, Microsoft Defender for Servers proactively detects and neutralizes potential risks.

 On the other hand, maintaining visibility into the security posture of Azure Arc-enabled servers is crucial for Contoso Supermarket.
 Microsoft Defender for Servers offers comprehensive insights into the servers' security status, providing a centralized view of threats, vulnerabilities, and security events.
 By analyzing telemetry data, logs, and behavioral patterns, Contoso Supermarket gains a deep understanding of their security landscape, enabling proactive risk mitigation.